sgom89/EV-repository/README.md

+In this repository is included the following:
+My report for university
-In this repository is included my report for university, an excel file that contains Raw data that I had to use and PowerBi files with all the visualizations
+An excel file that contains Raw data
+PowerBi file with all the visualizations